AurelienMarchal/Card-Game/readme.md

 - Nature :green_heart::
 - Cursed :purple_heart:: If a cursed heart is damaged, every adjacent cursed heart is destroyed aswell
 - Energy :blue_heart:: Can be substituted for energy
-- Steel :white_heart:: Tanks any amount of damage
+- Stone :white_heart:: Tanks any amount of damage.
+Weights down the entity

 ## Tiles